coderefinery/git-intro/content/archaeology.md

 ## Finding out when something broke/changed with `git bisect`

-> *But I am sure it used to work!
-Strange.*
+> *"But I am sure it used to work!
+Strange."*

-- Sometimes you realize that something broke.
+Sometimes you realize that something broke.
-- You know that it used to work.
+You know that it used to work.
-- You do not know when it broke.
+You do not know when it broke.

 ```{discussion} How would you solve this?
 Before we go on first discuss how you would solve this problem: You know that it worked